Suvarna6612/365-day-leetcode-challenge/README.md

 This repository follows a **pattern-based learning approach** instead of solving random LeetCode problems.

-For every pattern, I focus on:
+For every problem, I focus on:

 - ✅ Pattern Recognition
 - ✅ Brute Force Approach